 Also Read: Best Practices for Hiring Freelancers

 Now that you know the team's capability and qualities, assign roles and designations to the members.
-The main question at this point should be how to divide tasks in a team.
+The main question at this point should be how to divide the tasks in a team.
 Some tasks may need two people to complete while others may require three, so assign the roles accordingly.
 However, the team should not feel pressurized by the workload; teamwork is about easing an assignment, not complicating it.
 The second question you should be able to answer is how to distribute work equally.
-No member should be burdened with more tasks than the other.
-This causes a rift or creates division among staff.
+No member should be excessively burdened by the tasks allotted to him or her.
+You don't want to cause a rift or create division among the staff.
 If there is a task that does not fit into anybody’s skill category, brainstorm with your group to identify the solution.

 Set Small Goals

 A big goal can be achieved by breaking it into small targets.
-Moreover, dividing the work into small tasks is known as division of work which is priority in a group.
 Make the task fun and fulfilling by setting up small milestones.
 Be strict with deadlines!
 Not only does it compel people to complete their work on time, having a deadline increases productivity at the workplace.
 If a person finishes the given task before time, reward him or her to show your gratitude.